Aryan981/Lung-Guard-A-Hybrid-Ensemble-Model-for-Early-Lung-Disease-Classification/README.md

 * Preprocess data through encoding and scaling
 * Balance class distribution using oversampling
 * Train and compare multiple machine learning models
-* Implement a TabNet deep learning model for tabular data
 * Evaluate all models using accuracy, precision, recall, and F1-score